maz-tech/google-cybersecurity-certificate-notes/3 Connect and Protect - Networks and Network Security/2 Network operations.md

 - Next generation firewall (NGFW): Stateful, plus deep packet inspection, intrusion protection, connection with cloud-based threat intelligence services

 ## VPNs
-A network security service that changes your public IP address and hides your virtual location.
-Encrypts data, hides location, changes IP, encapsulates data, etc. Encapsulation wraps sensitive data inside other data packets, that is then unwrapped at the other end.
+- A network security service that changes your public IP address and hides your virtual location.
+Encrypts data, hides location, changes IP, encapsulates data, etc. - Encapsulation wraps sensitive data inside other data packets, that is then unwrapped at the other end.
+- Remote access and site-to-site VPNs: Former typical for individual users and latter for enterpirises extending their network to other networks and locations.

-2 common protocols:
+VPN protocols:

-1. WireGuard: Designed to be simple to set up, newer, open source.
+1. WireGuard: High speed, advanced encryption, designed to be simple to set up, newer, open source.
 2. IPSec: More widely supported, more complex, but also more widely tested / adopted.

 ## Network segmentation